 Woods and a friend started developing an edible laser when Woods was a postdoctoral candidate at the University of Wisconsin in Madison.
 Woods brought some of the components of the laser with her to Appalachian and proposed the idea to the university’s Physics and Astronomy (PandA) Club, which Hester advises.

-At Appalachian, the team experimented with such edible materials as vitamin B-2, beet juice, tonic water and turmeric for the gain medium.
+At Appalachian, the team experimented with such edible materials as vitamin B-2, beet juice, tonic water and turmeric, a plant in the ginger family.

 Hester said the PandA Club’s goal is science advocacy and community outreach.
 They host several demo shows, a laser graffiti booth and a laser maze at Appalachian’s STEAM Expo as part of the annual statewide North Carolina Science Festival, and participate in demonstration shows each year at local schools and on Appalachian’s campus.